 Field-hunting tip

-Look in oxidized zinc deposits country — that is the host setting where spencerite typically forms.
+Look in oxidized zinc deposits country, the host setting where spencerite typically forms.
 If you start seeing hopeite, smithsonite, hemimorphite in float, you are in the right ground.
 Field specimens usually show a platy crystals, tabular aggregates habit, so train your eye for that shape before scanning the outcrop.